karencc86/Test-02/README.md

 In this other repository create two more projects in Python:

-➡️ Analyzing billing data for fictional stores,
+➡️ Analyzing billing data for fictional stores.

 ➡️ Visual hand recognition project.